 Page

-Trustees' report 1 - 6
+Trustees' report 1 - 5

-Independent examiner's report 7
+Independent examiner's report 6

-Statement of financial activities 8
+Statement of financial activities 7

-Balance sheet 9
+Balance sheet 8

-Notes to the financial statements
+Notes to the financial statements 9 - 16

-The Trustees present their report and financial statements for the year ended 31 March 2021.
+The Trustees present their report and the financial statements for the year ended 31 March 2022.

-The Trustees, who are also Directors of El Shaddai Charitable Trust Ltd (ESCT) for the purposes of company law, are responsible for preparing the Trustees' Annual Report and the financial statements in accordance with applicable law and United Kingdom Generally Accepted Accounting.
+The Trustees, who are also Directors of El Shaddai Charitable Trust Ltd UK (This document will abbreviate to ESCT UK and ESCT India) for the purposes of company law and are responsible for preparing the Trustees' Annual Report and the financial statements in accordance with applicable law and United Kingdom Generally Accepted Accounting.
 In preparing the financial statements the Trustees should: